nimishgupta/bitcoin/README.md

 UMassCoin
 ================================================

 UMass Coin is an alternate crypto-currency forked from bitcoin core.
 This is mostly an experiment to see bitcoin in action.
-The parameters of bitcoin are adjusted as to see bitcoin evolution in short time.
+The parameters of Bitcoin are adjusted as to see bitcoin evolution in short time.

 Acknowledgements: